Non-UK domiciliaries: Inheritance tax issues and opportunities

 “Breaking” deemed domicile

 Where an individual has already become deemed domiciled for IHT purposes, his deemed domicile can in principle be “broken” by a period of non-UK residence.
-In a typical case, four entire tax years of non-UK residence are required under current law.
+In a typical case, six entire tax years of non-UK residence are required if the individual plans to resume residence in the UK after the non-resident period.

 If an individual plans to “break” his deemed domicile, close attention must be paid to the provisions of the UK’s statutory residence test, to ensure that he will qualify as a non-UK resident throughout the required period.
 Deemed domicile will not be “broken” if the individual resumes UK residence too soon.